app-obs/go/doc/API.md

 - `WithLogLevel(level slog.Level) Option`: Sets the minimum level for logs written to stdout.
 Default is `slog.LevelDebug`.
 - `WithTraceLogLevel(level slog.Level) Option`: Sets the minimum level for logs to be attached to trace spans as events.
 Default is `slog.LevelInfo`.
 - `WithLogSource(enabled bool) Option`: Toggles adding the source file and line number to logs.
 Enabled by default.
 Disabling this in production provides a performance boost.
-- `WithAsynchronousLogging(enabled bool) Option`: Enables non-blocking, buffered logging.
-This provides a significant performance gain but risks losing logs during a crash.
-Disabled by default.
+- `WithAsynchronousLogging(enabled bool) Option`: Enables high-performance, non-blocking logging.
+When enabled, log records are sent to a buffered in-memory channel and written to the underlying output by a separate goroutine.
+This can significantly improve application performance by preventing I/O waits on the critical path.
+It is disabled by default for maximum reliability.
+See the note on trade-offs under the corresponding environment variable.

 ### Metrics